So now it’s time to look at how to make money with your blog!

 So if one size of text or image looks fab on desktop but not on mobile, you can go in and change the phone text and image size ONLY, so that your mobile design looks fantastic too.

 It’s so versatile and simple to use…

-Having a speedy load time is also key, because this also has an affect on how your blog ranks.
+Having a speedy load time is also key because this also has an effect on how your blog ranks.

 No one wants to get to a blog or site and be waiting around forever to get onto it.

 The “acceptable” wait time is found to be between 1-2 seconds…